anindameister/IOT-PLATFORM-ENGINEER-TRAINEE/readme.md

 - You will have as main missions

 - Elaboration of the architecture of the IoT platform
-- Development of a **PoC** based on Azure IoT Central and/or IoT Hub
+- Development of a **PoC-Proof of concept** based on Azure IoT Central and/or IoT Hub
 - Integration with the entire IoT system
 # REQUIRED PROFILE

 - In your last year of studies Bac +5 (engineering school or university type), you are looking for a 6-month internship and have a good knowledge in the development of an IoT platform to manage connected objects on the Cloud.

 - You are interested in Microsoft Azure IoT technologies (Azure IoT Hub, Azure IoT Central).
+- Azure IoT Central is a fully managed global IoT SaaS (software-as-a-service) solution that makes it easy to connect, monitor, and manage your IoT assets at scale.
+- Azure IoT Hub provides a cloud-hosted solution back end to connect virtually any device.
+    - Extend your solution from the cloud to the edge with per-device authentication, built-in device management and scaled provisioning.

 - You have strong technical knowledge in C# development, and/or JS Node.